SouthernMethodistUniversity/hpc_docs/docs/about/queues.md

 data to/from M3.

 :::{note}
-You should select the queue most appropriate for your jobs and not based on current availability.
+You should select the queue most appropriate for your jobs and not on current availability.
 :::

 ## SuperPod (MP) Queues